Leaving a Sociopath – 5 Break Up Musts to Escape from Hell

-Leaving a sociopath will be one of the hardest things we ever do.
+Leaving this nut-job will be one of the hardest things we ever do.
 But we can do it!
 Understanding how they think is key.
 Confusion spins our minds.
 Doubt and fear mix in a hollow, heavy pit in our stomach.
 As normal, loving humans, we grope for something to make sense.
 It won’t – until we think of it the way a sociopath does.

 Fortunately, sociopaths are easy to spot once we know the signs.

 Understand why we believe the lies of a sociopath.
 They lie – always.
 All.
 The.
 Time.
 They do also tell the truth on rare occasions.
 At those times we feel we’re on a gigantic Tilt-o-Whirl.
 Hold onto that one phrase uttered by the sociopath that is so unusual we can’t comprehend it.
 The one liner that makes us reel, things like: You only think you love me. – Yep.
-Those strange things they say. – You know what I mean.
+Those strange things they say, are who they really are.

 Push the clouds aside and look for that snippet of what feels right.
 Lean towards that clarity, keep breathing, trust our guts and break away safely.